 - Maintain high expectations and provide instruction of grade level Indiana Academic Standards and/or Content Connectors. - Provide appropriate accommodations consistently during instruction all year long! - Encourage teachers to have students practice using a variety of accommodations in order to determine which provide the most effective access to, engagement in, and ability to respond to the curriculum for each student. - Strive to create Universally Designed Environments and Lessons.
-Contact PATINS at any time for assistance with UDL and accommodations year round through Assistive Technology and Accessible Educational Materials. - Instruction for students with Sig Cog Project SUCCESS - Be proactive in your communication with parents and families, and especially when you expect changes such as this to represent a difficulty.
+Contact PATINS at any time for assistance with UDL and accommodations year round through Assistive Technology and Accessible Educational Materials. - Be proactive in your communication with parents and families, and especially when you expect changes such as this to represent a difficulty.
 INSOURCE is always available to help with guidance and assistance. - Questions/concerns regarding specific accommodations permitted on state assessments should be directed to the IDOE Assessment Office.